hiveot/hub.capnp/README.md

 $ make all
 ```

-After the build is complete, the distribution binaries can be found in the 'dist/bin' folder and configuration files in dist/config.
+After the build is complete, the distribution files can be found in the 'dist' folder.
 The makefile also support a quick install for the current user:

 ```sh
 make install
 ```

-This copies the binaries and config to the ~/bin/hiveot location as described in the manual install section below.
+This copies the distribution files to ~/bin/hiveot.
+The method can also be used to upgrade an existing installation.
 Executables are always replaced but only new configuration files are installed.
-Existing configuration remains untouched.
+Existing configuration remains untouched to prevent wrecking your working setup.

 Additional plugins are built similarly: